Triboelectric Backgrounds to radio-based UHE Neutrino Exeperiments: Introduction

-Radio emissions resulting from extensive air showers generated by down-coming ultra-high energy cosmic rays (UHECR) provide the best 'natural' calibration beam for these neutrino experiments.
-Even in that case, however, rejection rates of order $10^{7-8}:1$ are required to ensure that radio signals resulting from UHECR can be identified above background.
-The remoteness of typical polar experimental sites implies that most anthropogenic backgrounds are already insignificant compared with experiments sited in mid-latitudes; the fact that human activity is typically confined to a small number of structures further facilitates recognition of such backgrounds.
-Wind-induced triboelectric RF discharges may or may not be geographically confined; areas in proximity to metallic ground conductors, in principle, may be expected to more probable discharge sites.
-In any case, understanding the characteristics of such backgrounds is essential in ensuring proper identification of astrophysical candidates.
+Radio emissions resulting from extensive air showers generated by down-coming UHECR provide a `natural' calibration beam for these neutrino experiments~\cite{Barwick:2016mxm}.
+Even in that case, however, for thermal event trigger rates varying from ${\cal O}$(0.1 Hz) (ARIANNA and RICE, e.g.)$\to{\cal O}$(1--5 Hz) (ARA)$\to{\cal O}$(50--100 Hz) (ANITA) and higher (AURA and SATRA~\cite{landsman2007aura}, e.g.), rejection rates of order $10^6$--$10^9$:1 are required to ensure that radio signals resulting from UHECR can be identified above background.
+The remoteness of typical polar experimental sites implies that most anthropogenic backgrounds are mitigated compared with mid-latitude experiments; the fact that human activity is typically confined to a small number of structures further facilitates recognition of such backgrounds.
+Here we consider whether surface discharges resulting from wind-generated charge separation may present an additional background channel.